George-Itegi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07.
-C - Even more pointers, arrays and strings
+ Even more pointers, arrays and strings

-General:
 What are pointers to pointers and how to use them
 What are multidimensional arrays and how to use them What are the most common C standard library functions to manipulate strings

-##Tasks:
+## common c library used
 Filename	Description
 0-memset.c-	Fills memory with a constant byte 1-memcpy.c-	Copies memory area